gypsydave5/gypsydave5.github.io/_posts/2014-05-21-a-pair-of-podcasts.markdown

 from [EdX][Harvard], and Stanford's [Programming Methodology][Stanford] course (which I enjoy a lot).
-While these broad academic courses are both informative and entertaining, and helpful, I'm still not at the point where the subjects unders discussion are anything more than reinforcement to my study of Ruby and JavaScript.
+While these broad academic courses are both informative and entertaining, and helpful, I'm still not at the point where the subjects under discussion are anything more than reinforcement to my study of Ruby and JavaScript.
 I'm sure it will also click into place eventually, much like the Envylabs podcasts.